Wiz-IO/Arduino-MT2625-BC66/README.md

 * This is not an official product of Mediatek / Quectel
 * The project is based on Quectel OpenCPU and reverse engineering
 * The port  is bound to the firmware version
+* I have not LTE NB/CAT network for now (in Bulgaria, comming soon...)
+And I can not test the network features, but they have to work
 * and sorry for my English

 Chipset Mediatek MT2625 SoC